drewdeponte/andrewdeponte.com_jekyll/_posts/2009-06-21-iphone-app-loading-screen.markdown

 layout: post
 title: iPhone App Loading Screen
 date: 2009-06-21
-tags: [Development, Loading Screen, iPhone, Software Development]
+tags: [iPhone Development, Software Development]
 ---
 Hi all.
 If you don't know already I have been playing with some iPhone app development pretty heavy lately.
 One of the interesting things which was some